coming-home-after-rehab

 3. Focus on self-care.

 When we’re using, our physical, mental, emotional, spiritual, and social needs are totally turned off.
-All our needs are met by a drug, booze, or the vice of our choice.
+We act like all of our needs are met by a drug or booze.
 That’s a lot of unmet needs to tend to once we’re sober.

-The hardest part about early recovery, for me, was learning how to identify my own basic needs and tend to them.
-Even just feeling the basic stuff was strange and foreign, as I was used to be high and numb all the time.
-Things like eating healthy, talking to people when I was lonely, or exercise were totally foreign ideas.
+For me, the hardest part about early recovery was learning how to identify my own basic needs and tend to them.
+Even just feeling basic emotions was strange and foreign, as I was used to being high and numb all the time.
+Things like eating healthy, talking to people when I was lonely, or exercising were totally foreign ideas.

 Not sure how to kickstart your self-care?
-Give our 24 hour self-love reset a try.
+Check out our blog post on self-care in early recovery, or give our 24 hour self-love reset a try.

 4. Find other ways to soothe yourself.

-Whether it’s exercise, meditation, or hanging out with supportive friends, you need to find a solution to life’s uncomfortable moments and a healthy way to blow off steam in sobriety.
+Whether it’s exercise, meditation, or hanging out with supportive friends, you need to find a solution to life’s uncomfortable moments and a healthy way to blow off steam in recovery.

-There will be bad days and rough times, but what matters most is that you find healthy coping skills you can turn to when you’re feeling down, as well as when you’re feeling good.
+There will be bad days and rough times.
+What matters most is that you find healthy coping skills you can turn to when you’re feeling down, as well as when you’re feeling good.

 Not sure about meditation?
 Try this quick exercise on mindfulness, unlocked from the Workit program: Into Breathwork.